 Such small range is generally enough to cover room doors, corridors, and other areas.

 The device is made up of two circuits: one that generates an infrared beam and another that detects it and sounds an alert if the signal is broken.

 A pulsed infrared beam is employed, as is the case with many of these technologies of this kind.

 A modulated beam may easily be determined against ambient infrared radiation, facilitating the use of a low-power beam.

-The following image shows the infrared transmitter/receiver link's block diagram.
+The first design in the following image shows the infrared transmitter/receiver block diagram.
 Any entity that comes between the two devices will disrupt the IR beam, causing the relay and the alarm system attached to it to switch ON.

 Intruder Alarm IR (infrared) Transmitter Circuit

 The transmitter is constructed around the well-known 555 timer IC and operates in astable mode.
 The timing elements are R1, R2, and C2, which provide a 5.25kHz operational frequency.